andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

     // +kubebuilder:validation:Enum=prefill;decode
     Name MultiRoleInferenceRoleName `json:"name"`

-    // Replicas is the number of pods (workspaces) to create for this role.
+    // Replicas is the number of workspaces to create for this role.
     // Maps directly to the child InferenceSet's spec.replicas.
     // +kubebuilder:validation:Minimum=1
     // +optional